chocolatey/docs/input/en-us/guides/usage/change-cache.md

 If you are on less than [0.9.9.9](https://docs.chocolatey.org/en-us/choco/release-notes#october-2-2015), you will need to do that manually by opening the config file located at `$env:ChocolateyInstall\config\chocolatey.config` and changing the `cacheLocation` value.

-If you are on 0.9.9.9 and above you can simple use `choco config set cacheLocation fullPath`.
+If you are on 0.9.9.9 and above you can simple use `choco config set --name cacheLocation --value fullPath`.
 See [Config](xref:choco-command-config) for more details.